Buckinghamshire-Digital-Service/buckinghamshire-council/docs/project_conventions.md

 - Do not treat the following branches as merge sources: `staging`

 1. Make changes on a new branch, including a broad category and the ticket number if relevant e.g. `feature/123-extra-squiggles`, `fix/newsletter-signup`.
+1. Summarise your changes in `CHANGELOG.md`.
+Sort lines by ticket number (this makes merge and deployment diffs simpler).
-2. Push your branch to the remote.
+1. Push your branch to the remote.
-3. Make merge requests at https://git.torchbox.com/buckinghamshire-council/bc/merge_requests/new, setting the 'Source branch' to your feature branch and the 'Target branch' to `release-x.x`.
+1. Make merge requests at https://git.torchbox.com/buckinghamshire-council/bc/merge_requests/new, setting the 'Source branch' to your feature branch and the 'Target branch' to `release-x.x`.
 Select 'Compare branches and continue'.
-4. Edit details as necessary.
+1. Edit details as necessary.

 If you need to preview work on `staging`, this can be merged and deployed manually without making a merge request.
 You can still make the merge request as above, but add a note to say that this is on `staging`, and not yet ready to be merged to `release-x.x`.